zinc-collective/compensated/CONTRIBUTING.md

 chip in effectively.
 If there aren't any labeled with these two things; feel free to pick something else!

-Now that you've got something to do,
+Now that you've got something to do, [learn the system][learn-the-system].

 ### Learn the System